dlg1206/graven/readme.md

 - Scanner: Use `grype` to scan the generated SBOMs for CVEs

-- Analyzer: Parse the `syft` and `grype` reports and save vulnerability, artifact, and dependency information into the database
+- Analyzer: Parse the `syft` and `grype` reports and save vulnerability information into the database

 Adjacent to the main pipeline, there is an additional NVD & MITRE module that add additional vulnerability information in realtime.